By Stas Margaronis

 Taiwan’s government has so far withstood China’s threats but pressure from China on Taiwan, Japan, South Korea, Vietnam and the Philippines is growing and that threat is inching closer to the United States.

-The next president of the United States must make defense of the Pacific a top national security priority or face the consequences of a national security and economic disaster.
+President-elect Donald Trump must make defense of the Pacific a top national security priority or face the consequences of a national security and economic disaster.

 China threatens the lives and freedoms of 24 million Taiwanese people and if that were not bad enough, China’s take-over of Taiwan could have a devastating impact on the U.S. economy and for nations around the world.